Postgres Mastery skill

 ; transaction — releases connection after each transaction (recommended)

-; session — holds connection for entire session (needed for LISTEN/NOTIFY, prepared statements)
+; session — holds connection for entire session (needed for LISTEN/NOTIFY, advisory-lock sessions)

 pool_mode = transaction